©2021 Mark Seth Lender, All Rights Reserved

 Sitting at the highpoint Cheetah surveys her domain.
 She covers the entire field of view from the only place that allows her to do so.
 Each point within her purview holds her gaze.
 It is not a casual glance.
 It is a process of consideration.
 Yet there is no tension, look how relaxed her body is.
 Based on what she has seen and recorded and in counsel only with herself, Cheetah works out her plan.
 Strategy in mind she descends and stretches and disappears into the night…

 Just as much of my work is before sunrise, a good part of it takes place after sunset.
 Close to the equator the sun comes down like a portcullis door.
 It is light and bright and a moment later dark.
 In the witchy hour between the gray and the absolute black is where I want to be.
 That is my strategy.
-In the half-light you can see everything.
+In the half-light the camera sees everything.

 “Man has nothing that the animals have not at least a vestige of, the animals have nothing that man does not in some degree share.” – Ernest Seton Thompson